vanhoangkha/000133-LambdaWriteReadListDynamoDB/content/4-cleanup/_index.md

 chapter : false
 pre : " <b> 4. </b> "
 ---
+{{% notice note %}}
+If you continue with workshop 2 of the series, you should skip the step of deleting the Lambda function.
+{{% /notice %}}

 1. Delete DynamoDB table
 - Open [DynamoDB console](https://ap-southeast-2.console.aws.amazon.com/dynamodbv2/home?region=ap-southeast-2#dashboard)
 - Select **Tables** on the left menu